 Teen love can last; just ask the high school sweethearts out there that are still married decades later.
 When it comes to marriages in particular, there are clear statistics available.
 According to a report from the CDC, marriages that occur at the age of 18 years or younger have a 10% probability of breaking up after just one year, and that likelihood increases to 29% after five years.
-In comparison, 6% of those who get married between ages 20–25 get a divorce after one year of living together, and 17% end their marriages after five years.
+In comparison, 6% of those who get married between the ages 20–25 get a divorce after one year of living together, and 17% end their marriages after five years.

-The same report also states that the average “steady romantic relationship” in high school typically lasts six months for 16 year olds and about a year for 17 and 18 year olds.
+The same report also states that the average “steady romantic relationship” in high school typically lasts six months for 16-year-olds and about a year for 17 and 18-year-olds.
 So while there are certain trends that indicate a low probability that teen love will last forever, that doesn’t mean it can’t last for a time that’s helpful and joyful for the people involved.
 Plus, most teenagers aren’t looking for a life partner at this age.
 That means that, to an adolescent, “a love that lasts” may simply refer to one that offers joy and learning experiences for whatever duration feels right to the partners in it.

 Tips For More Successful Teen Relationships

 However long you envision your relationship lasting as a teenager, you probably want it to be healthy and enjoyable—a basic definition of “success” when it comes to interpersonal connections.
-Since teen relationships generally have a different context than adult relationships, there are some tips you can keep in mind to increase the likelihood of having a “successful” relationship at this time in your life—whatever that looks like for you.
+Since teen dating and relationships generally have a different context than adult relationships, there are some tips you can keep in mind to increase the likelihood of having a “successful” relationship at this time in your life—whatever that looks like for you.